 Optically it’s a very capable camera.
-The lens is a 45mm ƒ/1.7, offering a fast aperture for excellent low-light shooting and creamy bokeh when shot wide open.
-Stopped down the lens sharpens up nicely, creating vivid and contrasty images.
+The 45mm F/1.7 lens offers a fast aperture for excellent low-light shooting and creamy bokeh when shot wide open.
+Stopped down things sharpens up nicely, creating crisp and contrasty images.

 The camera is compact, but weighty, so it feels like a solid, well-built machine.
 Unfortunately there are some issues.
 Internal components have a tendency to wear down.
 One such frequently damaged part has been colloquially named the “Pad of Death” by collectors.
 Still, this worn, rubber pad can be replaced fairly easily, which will have the camera clicking for another 20 years.
 The camera uses PX28A batteries, but can also operate without power (though the shutter speed will always fire at its default, 1/500th of a second).

 Good for street photographers due to its virtually silent operation and very capable metering system, the Yashica Electro 35 is apparently a photojournalists tool as well, since Peter Parker used it in The Amazing Spiderman*.